Measures to combat bird flu

 Visitor restrictions

-Outsiders are not allowed to visit commercial bird enclosures and locations with at-risk birds.
-Such as gallinaceaous birds and water birds.
-Only staff and veterinarians are allowed to visit the locations, but they must adhere to hygiene protocol.
-There are exceptions.
-For example, if the visit is necessary for public health, to provide practical educations or to conduct scientific research.
+Outsiders are allowed to visit commercial bird enclosures and locations with at-risk birds.
+But they must adhere to hygiene protocol and register their visit.
+At-risk birds are gallinaceaous birds and water birds.
 The visitor restrictions do not apply to zoos.

 Public display of poultry and waterfowl prohibited